1. What am I entitled to from the airline if my flight gets cancelled or severely delayed?

 (CAA) or the European Consumer Centre

 You may even be able to claim on a cancelled flight from several years ago.
 The UK's statute of limitations law

 is six years, meaning if a flight you booked in 2012 was cancelled, you may still be due compensation – just make sure you have all the relevant information to hand.

 3. What about my other holiday plans that I miss out on?

-If you are going on holiday and your flights are delayed, it's likely that you will pay for accommodation, car hire and transfers that you won't use.
+If you're going on holiday and your flights are delayed, it's likely that you will pay for accommodation, car hire and transfers that you won't use.
 Your baggage may also be delayed, leaving you without important luggage items.

-This 'consequential loss' isn't covered by airline compensation.
-However, if you have the correct travel insurance policy, your insurer may be able to help.
-You may also be able to claim on activities that you have missed out on.
+This consequential loss isn't covered by airline compensation.
+However, if you have travel insurance, your insurer may be able to help.
+You may also be able to claim on activities you've missed out on.